Banded Orange Heliconian

 It can be found from Mexico to northern Argentina, and in summer can be found on rare occasions as far north as central Florida.

 Photographed at the Minnesota Zoo’s Butterfly Exhibit, the Banded Orange butterfly sits atop a Purple Coneflower.
 Copyright © 2005 by April King.
-Find Coneflower seeds here: http://amzn.to/2oghGMr
+Click here to find Coneflower seeds.

 The vertical lines on the wings are an example of disruptive patterning.
 This breaks up the outline of the butterfly to make it difficult for birds and other predators to see and catch it.